-Getting HMRC approval to hold dusty suspended whisky for commercial bottling and sale was probably the biggest element we had to plan for as it took a while to get the license, involved writing an unbelievably detailed business plan with five-year forecasts and an incredibly in depth interview of both of us to go through the commercials, the funding, the plans for the business, the contingencies and the risk to us and the Treasury if things went wrong or if duty was not paid.
-Thankfully the person who was dealing with our application was really good at staying in touch, answering my questions and being supportive of the business plan.
+Getting HMRC approval to hold duty suspended whisky for commercial bottling and sale was probably the biggest element we had to plan for as it took a while to get the license, involved writing an unbelievably detailed business plan with five-year forecasts and an incredibly in depth interview of both of us to go through the commercials, the funding, the plans for the business, the contingencies and the risk to us and the Treasury if things went wrong or if duty was not paid.
+Thankfully the person who was dealing with our application was really good at staying in touch, answering our questions and being supportive of the business plan.

 And what should the label and bottle look like?